Answer (Tyler, the Creator song): Critical reception

 Kathy Iandoli from Billboard Magazine praised the song for its 'vulnerability' and described it as 'bipolar'.
 Nia Coats of Okayplayer ranked it amongst Tyler The Creator's best 26 songs, while Michael Herbers of medium Medium claimed it is an 'essential' Tyler, The Creator song.

 Music video

 The music video for Answer features a heavily edited version of the song, cutting its length to below 2 minutes.
-It plays at the end of the music video for Tamale, and features Tyler, The Creator on a coach, lipsyncing to the song, while Pharell Williams and Lucas Vercetti mime the song on drums and keyboard.
+It plays at the end of the music video for Tamale, and features Tyler, The Creator on a couch, lipsyncing to the song, while Pharrell Williams and Lucas Vercetti mime the song on drums and guitar.